-The brain is the most complex human organ and the primary system altered by chronic substance use.
-Drugs disrupt how neurotransmitters process and transmit signals, particularly hijacking the dopamine system responsible for the sensation of reward.
-Over time, the brain’s natural dopamine production diminishes, creating a powerful biological urge to consume more to achieve a baseline of “normal.”
-This shift often results in significant behavioral changes.
-When use stops, the brain triggers intense cravings or physical illness as it struggles to recalibrate.
+The brain serves as the primary system altered by chronic substance use.
+Addictive substances disrupt the central nervous system by altering how neurotransmitters process, transmit, and receive signals, specifically hijacking the dopamine pathways responsible for reward and survival reinforcement.
+Over time, the brain’s natural dopamine production diminishes, creating a powerful biological compulsion to consume the substance merely to achieve a baseline of physical equilibrium.

 It can be difficult to delineate the difference between drug addiction and drug dependence.
 Drug dependence is when you experience intense cravings for the drug.
 However, understanding drug addiction is when the body begins to experience its effects by altering its behaviors and bodily functions.